aashay201297/OpenFOAM-toolbox/README.md

 Then finally run scilab and execute the script (pimplefoam.sci or simplefoam.sci) to run the solver OR you can also run the following command:
 ```
-unix_w('simpleFoam-static')
+unix_w('./simpleFoam-static')
 ```
 for simpleFoam solver

 OR
 ```
-unix_w('pimpleFoam-static')
+unix_w('./pimpleFoam-static')
 ```
 for pimpleFoam solver

-You can also look into these scripts to see how the solver is called
+You can also look into these scripts to see how the solver is called.

+Any suggestions or comments are most welcome.
+Drop me a mail anytime and I will try to respond to your query as soon as possible.